bpjfarias/nlw4-nodejs-nps-project/README.md

 - Starting a database configs
 - Creating first migration and model
 - Creating User table
-- Creating an User Controller and isolating that business role
+- Creating an User Controller and isolating its business role
 - Exposing an endpoint to create users

 </details>